Tilings

 set.
 To contain a set, therefore, means contains at least one in the

 set.
-The set of gridded permutations on a tiling Grid(T)
+The set of gridded permutations on a tiling Grid(T) is the set of

-all gridded permutations in the n x m
+all gridded permutations in the n x m grid that avoids O and

-contains each set r
+contains each set r in R.

 Using tilings

-, it can be imported by a Python script
+Once you’ve installed tilings, it can be imported by a Python script

 or an interactive Python session, just like any other Python library: